TheGreatPintoJ/PintoRecipes/README.md

   * I have not yet found a problem with reloading instead, but you might run into problems so it's better to restart

 ### Errors/Bugs
-Make an issue in this project's repository
+Make an issue in this project's GitHub repository